 A. Harvest Volume Per Acre.
-Determine the average volume per acre harvested (excluding Chipwood) within each harvest unit for the reporting quarter.
+The harvest volume per acre class is determined by the total harvest unit volume (excluding Chipwood) divided by the total harvest unit acreage.
+If the harvest unit is not finished within the reporting quarter, the average volume per acre class shall be estimated.
+If the actual volume per acre adjustment class for the entire harvest unit is not the same as reported for previous quarters, then the previous quarters must be amended to reflect the actual volume per acre class.
 Enter the average volume per acre in the "Volume" column.
 Enter the class number in the "Adjustment Class" column.
 Enter the dollar amount in the "Adjustment Amount" column.

 B. Logging Conditions.
-Determine from the definitions given in the Harvest Adjustment Tables on page 11 the class of logging condition in the harvest unit.
+Determine from the definitions given in the Harvest Adjustment Tables on page 10 the class of logging condition in the harvest unit.
 Logging condition class 1 and 2 are determined by the majority condition for the harvest unit.
 A separate Detail Page must be completed for each harvest unit.

 Logging condition class 3 for helicopter yarding applies only to the timber volume yarded from the stump to the landing by helicopter and is not a majority condition.
 If a harvested area is a mix of helicopter yarding and other types of logging conditions, a separate harvest unit and detail page is required.
-The helicopter adjustment does not apply to Special Forest Products, Chipwood, or Small Logs.
+The helicopter adjustment does not apply to Special Forest Products or Chipwood.
 Enter the class number in the "Adjustment Class" column.
 Enter the dollar amount in the "Adjustment Amount" column.

 - C. Thinning Adjustment.
-Thinning is timber removed from a harvest unit meeting all the following conditions: - (a) Located in SVAs 1, 2, 3, 4, 5, and 10. - (b) The total volume removed is less than 40 percent of the total merchantable volume of the harvest unit prior to harvest. - (c) Leave a minimum of 100 undamaged, evenly spaced dominant or co-dominant trees per acre of a commercial species or combination thereof. - D. Damaged Timber Adjustment.
+Thinning is timber removed from a harvest unit meeting all the following conditions: - (a) Located in SVAs 1, 2, 3, 4, 5, and 10. - (b) The total volume removed is less than 40 percent of the total merchantable volume of the harvest unit prior to harvest. - (c) Leave a minimum of 100 undamaged, evenly spaced dominant or co-dominant trees per acre of a commercial species or combination thereof.

+D. Damaged Timber Adjustment.
 Application for any damaged timber determination must be made prior to harvest.
 For more information call 1-800-548-8829.